 Biography

-Professor Jefferis’s scholarship is informed by her unique teaching and practice experience, which lie at the intersection of constitutional law and prisoners’ rights, immigration law, and federal courts.
-She has extensive civil rights litigation experience and has represented plaintiffs in federal courts across the country, including in the United States Supreme Court.
-She has taken several cases to trial and successfully litigated numerous appeals.
+Professor Jefferis’s scholarship is informed by her unique teaching and practice experience, which lie at the intersection of constitutional and civil rights law, immigration law, and federal courts.
+She has extensive civil rights litigation experience and has represented plaintiffs in federal courts across the country, including in the U.S. Supreme Court.
+She has taken cases to trial and litigated numerous appeals.
 In 2018, she was a member of a team of clinic faculty and student attorneys that successfully challenged the constitutionality of a federal prisoner’s convictions, resulting in his release from prison.
 One of her most memorable moments as an attorney and teacher was witnessing her client reunite with his family after being separated from them for more than a decade.

 Courses